 - Book a Presentation Consultation through Research Commons: "to provide students with assistance in choosing the content of a presentation, organising the material, and feedback on the written content.
 This time can also be used as an informal practice for a presentation."

-For citing research in your references and bibliographies, refer to the following:
+For citing research in your in-text references and reference list, refer to the following:

 - Citation Guide: APA SFU library guide

 - Publication manual of the American Psychological Association BF 76.7 P83 2010 [It's also available at the GRC library, call number RE 550 P82 2001.]
 Chapter 2 has content and organization of a manuscript as well as examples of papers.